 Now that room is just desperately in need of a bathtub.
-In the front yard, we found a cast iron tub inside a rusted out stock tank, inside an old wooden hot tub, but it's too large for the guest bath.
+In the front yard, we found a cast iron tub inside a rusted out stock tank, inside an old wooden hot tub &mdash: I called it the "turducken" — but it's too large for the guest bath.

-Our friend Ann found a perfect 4½ tub in a neighbor's yard and we happily dragged it home.
+Our friend Ann found a perfect 4½-foot tub in a neighbor's yard and we happily dragged it home.
 But it's missing its feet, and we continue to search for replacement

 feet or some other method of supporting the tub.

 I'm not showing any "before" pictures of the backyard since it looked too much like the set for a "Dukes of Hazard" episode.
-But here's the near backyard, after I removed the pile of rocks (below) and shoveled a ton of pea gravel.
+But here's the near backyard, after I removed a huge pile of rocks and shoveled a ton of pea gravel.

-One of the largest rooms in the house is the giant former pantry, a jumble of shelves separated from the living room by a completely unecessary hallway.
+One of the largest rooms in the house is the giant former pantry, a jumble of shelves separated from the living room by a completely unnecessary hallway.